Unlock their future with a fully funded degree.

-We’re looking to collaborate with businesses and professionals on the Millennium Point Trust Scholarship, which aims to build confidence and appetite for Science, Technology, Engineering and Maths (STEM) careers in the West Midlands.
+Get your children to apply for the Millennium Point Trust Scholarship, which aims to build confidence and appetite for Science, Technology, Engineering and Maths (STEM) careers in the West Midlands.
+To apply they must be 17 or over and live in the West Midlands Combined Authority.
+This must be their first undergraduate degree and should be started in September 2021.
+For more information see our “rules” page.

 What’s the Scholarship?

+We’ve tried to make it as easy as possible for you to spread the word.
 Tell parents, young people, teachers, colleagues – anyone and everyone.
 The more people who know about the project, the bigger it gets and the more impact we can make together.
+Below you’ll also find links to some useful assets to help you.
 You can also follow, like, share and retweet @millenniumpoint on Facebook, Twitter, Instagram and LinkedIn with #MPScholarship.

 Why is this important?